Back to Blog

 How Concierge Medicine Fills the Gap in Mental Health Care

 Primary care physicians prescribe more antidepressants than psychiatrists.
-They're the first physician most patients talk to about depression, anxiety, or sleep disruption.
-They're the ones who field the call when medication isn't working, when a patient is in crisis, and when the situation requires careful evaluation before referral.
+They're the first doctor most patients talk to about depression, anxiety, or sleep disruption.
+They field the call when medication isn't working.
+And they typically have 15 minutes to do any of this.

-The mental health care gap in American medicine isn't primarily a shortage of psychiatrists — though that's real.
-It's a structural problem in primary care: the system that fields the most mental health demand is the least equipped to handle it with the time and depth it requires.
+The mental health care gap in American medicine isn't just about the psychiatrist shortage, though that's real.
+It's a structural problem in primary care: the system that handles the most mental health demand is the least equipped to handle it with the time and depth it requires.
+Concierge medicine fills a specific part of that gap.

-In traditional primary care, the mental health encounter typically looks like this: a patient mentions they've been feeling anxious or depressed, and the physician has 7-10 minutes to address it.
-They administer a PHQ-9, write a prescription, provide a referral to a therapist who has a 6-week waitlist, and ask the patient to follow up in a month.
+The typical primary care mental health encounter: a patient mentions feeling anxious or depressed.
+The physician has 7 to 10 minutes to respond.
+They administer a PHQ-9, write a prescription, provide a referral to a therapist with a six-week waitlist, and ask the patient to follow up in a month.

-The follow-up, if it happens, is another 15-minute appointment in which it's hard to truly assess how the medication is working, whether side effects are emerging, or whether the patient is doing worse.
-The referral to the therapist may or may not have resulted in actual care.
+The follow-up, if it happens, is another 15-minute visit where it's hard to assess whether the medication is working, whether side effects are emerging, or whether the patient is doing worse.
+The therapist referral may or may not have resulted in actual care.

-This isn't a criticism of individual physicians — it's a critique of the system they're operating in.
-Most primary care physicians genuinely care about their patients' mental health and feel frustrated by their inability to give it adequate attention.
+This isn't a criticism of individual physicians.
+Most primary care doctors care about their patients' mental health and feel frustrated by their inability to give it adequate attention.
+The problems this structural pattern creates:

 • Undertreated anxiety and depression.
-Patients who mention symptoms once, don't feel heard, and stop bringing it up.
-Conditions that go unmanaged for months or years.
+Patients mention symptoms once, don't feel heard, stop bringing it up.
+Conditions go unmanaged for months or years.

 • Poor medication management.
-Antidepressants initiated without adequate monitoring of response, side effects, or titration.
-Patients left on medications that aren't working because no one has time to reassess.
+Antidepressants started without adequate monitoring of response, side effects, or dose titration.
+Patients stay on medications that aren't working because no one has time to reassess.

 • Crisis gaps.
 Patients who deteriorate between appointments without a way to reach their physician.
 Who call the office and are told the next available appointment is in three weeks.